naokazuterada/MarkdownTOC/README.md

 ## Feature

-- Insert Table of Contents depending on headings in document
+- Insert TOC depending on headings in document
 - TOC reflects contents from below its position or cursor (when you select "Insert TOC" menu)
 - Auto linking when heading has anchor
 - Refresh contents when file is saving